 Nutrition is recognized as one of the most important environmental determinants of health throughout the life cycle.
 It is a key factor in successful pregnancy outcomes, in the physical and mental development of infants and children, and in promoting health throughout the lifespan.
 Current research stresses nutrition and diet as critical factors in prevention and treatment of most chronic disease, including obesity, heart disease, cancer, stroke, diabetes, and osteoporosis.
 The safety, quality, quantity, and distribution of local, national and world food supplies are major public policy issues.

-Completion of the MPH with Nutrition Concentration provides the graduate with a strong background in the science and practice of public health along with a sound knowledge of the science of human nutrition and food science.
+Completion of the MPH Registered Dietitian Program provides the graduate with a strong background in the science and practice of public health along with a sound knowledge of the science of human nutrition and food science.
+Students are well prepared for the CDR exam, which is needed to become a Registered Dietitian, upon graduation from the program.

-The mission of the MPH with Nutrition Concentration is to prepare future leaders in nutrition and dietetics through effective classroom education and practical community and clinical experiences both locally and globally.
+The mission of the MPH Registered Dietitian Program is to prepare future leaders in nutrition and dietetics through effective classroom education and practical community and clinical experiences both locally and globally.